Democrats and Republicans call Minneapolis DFL Party chairman's comments inflammatory

-Officials from both parties are condemning the chairperson of the Minneapolis DFL Party for calling the 2020 burning of the Third Precinct police headquarters a "genuine revolutionary moment" for the city of Minneapolis.
+Officials from both parties are condemning the chairman of the Minneapolis DFL Party for calling the 2020 burning of the Third Precinct police headquarters a "genuine revolutionary moment" for the city of Minneapolis.

-In an opinion piece called "The cops started it" written for Southside Pride, Devin Hogan said the fire was an "act of pure righteousness to open new works of understanding," calling it a "genuine revolutionary movement" and saying "the people declared themselves ungovernable and unilaterally took their power back."
+In an opinion piece called "The cops started it," written for Southside Pride, Devin Hogan said the fire was an "act of pure righteousness to open new worlds of understanding," calling it a "genuine revolutionary movement" and saying "the people declared themselves ungovernable and unilaterally took their power back."

 Minnesota DFL Party Chair Ken Martin said the burning of the precinct actually hindered efforts to pass police reform bills.
 In a statement on Twitter shared by at least one other Democratic lawmaker, Martin wrote, "We are not anti-law enforcement; we are pro-public safety."